jpmorganchase/modular/docs/how-to/create-template.md

 }
 ```

-Optionally, include a `"files"` array containing any files that Modular should
+Optionally, include a `files` array pattern containing any files that Modular
-include from the template when creating a new package using it.
+should include from the template when creating a new package using it.
 If not
 specified, Modular will include all files.